sameersbn/docker-browser-box/README.md

 # Introduction

-`Dockerfile` to create a [Docker](https://www.docker.com/) container image with consisting of the following web browsers:
+`Dockerfile` to create a [Docker](https://www.docker.com/) container image consisting of the following web browsers:

  - chromium-browser
  - firefox